3550-CE/CENG_3550/README.md

 msg.sig (bytes4): first four bytes of the calldata (i.e. function identifier) msg.value (uint): number of wei sent with the message
 ```
+First game we created is simple coin flip, which gives the user 50% chance to double their bet.
+As owner of the contract, we have to fund our contract manually.
+Basically contract owner is always betting against the user.

+- [x] Game Contract
+- [ ] Contract owner can withdraw the fund whenever they please
+- [ ] Security improvements